Contact our corporate or local offices directly.

 This page provides the interface to the Projects service, to create and manage projects in a central location, in a CAD-centric way, and share those projects for team collaboration as required.
-The page lists all managed projects for the Workspace.
-Managed projects target the development stage of the project lifecycle, simplifying the creation and ongoing workflow for version controlled projects.
+The page lists all projects for the Workspace.
+Workspace-based projects target the development stage of the project lifecycle, simplifying the creation and ongoing workflow for version controlled projects.
 From here you can create new projects and open and manage existing ones.
 From this interface a project can also be shared, or rather its access permissions configured.

 The page is comprised of three regions, as shown in the following image and listed thereafter.

 This page relates to ECAD-MCAD CoDesign functionality.
 MCAD CoDesigner synchronizes the PCB design between electrical and mechanical engineers.
-It works directly with ECAD and MCAD data via the MCAD CoDesigner panel on the Altium Designer side, and a corresponding panel plugged-in to your MCAD software.
+It works directly with ECAD and MCAD data via the MCAD CoDesigner panel on the Altium Designer side, and a corresponding panel plugged into your MCAD software.
 The latter is provided through installation (and registration to the MCAD software) of the Altium CoDesigner plugin.

 The following MCAD platforms are supported when using the latest Altium CoDesigner plugins: